greenbone/openvas-scanner/rust/openvasd/README.md

 [log]
 # level of the log messages: TRACE > DEBUG > INFO > WARN > ERROR
 level = "INFO"

+[notus]
+# path to the notus feed.
+This is required for the /notus endpoint.
+product_path = "/var/lib/notus/products/"
 ```
 ## Authentication